 Attach the data disk to an ECS instance.
 For more information, see Attach a data disk.

-If you added commands to the /etc/fstab file to automatically mount the partitions of the data disk on system startup, the commands are not run and the instance cannot start as expected after you re-initialize the disk.
-We recommend that you comment out the commands in the /etc/fstab file.
+(Conditionally required) If you added commands to automatically mount data disk partitions on startup in the /etc/fstab file for a Linux instance, the instance may fail to automatically mount the data disk partitions on startup after the data disk is re-initialized to restore the initial state.
+In most cases, exceptions occur on startup.
+We recommend that you comment out the commands that are used to automatically mount data disk partitions in the /etc/fstab file.
 Perform the following steps:

 Run the